sebastiandyrda/DyrdaPugsley_EmpLFO/README.md

 The repository contains the following folders for the replication purposes:

-1. **data**:
+1. **data**: Disclosed data from the Longitufinal Business Dynamics Tax Legal Form of Organization database, Business Dynamics Statistics Data (BDS), Statistics of US Businesses (SUSB) and other data sources used in the paper.
 2. **manuscript**: The original paper detailing the findings and methodology used in the study.
-3. **output**: These files contain data extracted from the Tax Legal Form of Organization Longitudinal Business Database (TLFO-LBD).
+3. **output**: Figures and Tables used in the paper.
-4. **programs**: These files are used to replicate the figures and tables presented in the manuscript.
-Ensure you have Matlab installed to run these scripts.
+4. **programs**: Matlab and Stata files generating figures and tables used in the paper.
-5. **Stata Files**: Contains the Stata scripts necessary to replicate the maps and density plots as shown in the paper.
-You will need Stata to execute these files.

 ## How to Use